China Faces Challenges in Building Mega Wind and Solar Bases, Says Think Tank

 While the initial round of smaller projects is expected to be completed on schedule, GEM suggests that the second batch will pose greater challenges in terms of meeting deadlines.
 Among the four main desert energy bases, which have a combined planned capacity of 119 GW by 2025, only 1 GW of solar components are currently under construction.
 The rest of the projects are still in the feasibility study or permitting stages, according to GEM's findings.

 Dorothy Mei, project manager at GEM, explained that the application requirements for the second batch of projects have become noticeably more stringent.
-In addition to planning, approval, and construction delays, these new bases must also address peak load and grid integration, necessitating the utilization of energy storage technologies.
+In addition to planning, approval, and construction delays, these new bases must also address peak load management and grid integration, necessitating the utilization of technologies.

 However, Mei added that the Chinese government is likely to intervene and expedite the process.
 As China remains committed to its renewable energy goals, measures may be implemented to overcome the challenges faced by the mega wind and solar bases, ensuring their successful completion.